bugl

 print("\nGraph has cycle:", g.is_cyclic())

-The DFS cycle detection starts when the is_cyclic() method is called.
+Line 66: The DFS cycle detection starts when the is_cyclic() method is called.

-The visited array is first set to false for all vertices, because no vertices are visited yet at this point.
+Line 37: The visited array is first set to false for all vertices, because no vertices are visited yet at this point.

-DFS cycle detection is run on all vertices in the Graph.
+Line 38-42: DFS cycle detection is run on all vertices in the Graph.
 This is to make sure all vertices are visited in case the Graph is not connected.
 If a node is already visited, there must be a cycle, and True is returned.
 If all nodes are visited just ones, which means no cycles are detected, False is returned.

-This is the part of the DFS cycle detection that visits a vertex, and then visits adjacent vertices recursively.
+Line 24-34: This is the part of the DFS cycle detection that visits a vertex, and then visits adjacent vertices recursively.
 A cycle is detected and True is returned if an adjacent vertex has already been visited, and it is not the parent node.

 DFS Cycle Detection for Directed Graphs

 To detect cycles in Graphs that are directed, the algorithm is still very similar as for undirected Graphs, but the code must be modified a little bit because for a directed Graph, if we come to an adjacent node that has already been visited, it does not necessarily mean that there is a cycle.
-Just consider the following Graph where two paths are explored, trying to detect a cycle:

-C B D A In path 1, the first path to be explored, vertices A->B->C are visited, no cycles detected.
 In the second path to be explored (path 2), vertices D->B->C are visited, and the path has no cycles, right?
 But without changes in our program, a false cycle would actually be detected when going from D to the adjacent vertex B, because B has already been visited in path 1.
 To avoid such false detections, the code is modified to detect cycles only in case a node has been visited before in the same path.
-F B C A E D G

-Is cyclic:
+Is cyclic

 To implement DFS cycle detection on a directed Graph, like in the animation above, we need to remove the symmetry we have in the adjacency matrix for undirected Graphs.
 We also need to use a recStack array to keep track of visited vertices in the current recursive path.